alephium/www/src/content/blog/Core-team-interview-series-Episode-1-3472f8295af6/index.md

 ---
-title: 'Core team interview series.
-Episode 1'
+date: 2022-03-09 15:36:33.257000+00:00

-description: 'Read the first part of the core team interview series!
-In this edition we present to you the humans building the Front-end of Alephium.'
+description: Read the first part of the core team interview series!
+In this edition we present to you the humans building the Front-end of Alephium.
-date: 2022-03-09T15:36:33.257Z
+featuredImage: image_2d06d52d1b.jpeg
+title: Core team interview series.
+Episode 1
 ---

 ### Core team interview series.
 Episode 1